daanish04/witlink-be/README.md

 - **Host Privileges**: Only hosts can start games and manage room settings
 - **Player States**: Track player status (LOBBY, INGAME, etc.)

+### 🔌 Connection Resilience

+- **Session-based Identity**: Players are identified by a persistent `sessionId`, so identity survives reconnections and tab refreshes
+- **30-second Grace Period**: When a player disconnects, the server waits 30 seconds before evicting them.
+If they reconnect in time, they are seamlessly reinstated with their score and host status intact
+- **Reconnection Support**: The `join-room` handler detects returning players by `sessionId`, cancels pending eviction timers, and restores their slot, reconnecting mid-game exactly where they left off.

 ### 🛠 Technical Features

 - **Socket.io Events**: Real-time communication for all game actions